top of page

 School District Maps- 1911

-School District Maps-Current
+School District Maps- Current

 Today, the landscape for school districts is significantly different than the early years of education within Nodaway County.
 Today, there are only nine different school districts, far less than the 180 in the late 1800s.
 The map to the left shows those nine school districts that are functioning today.
+On top of this, the landscape of learning and teaching has changed severely.
+Teachers are now required to go through 4 years of schooling, and students are separated by grade instead of all being in one room.
+Public schools are now commonplace and those who live in the school districts know some of their taxes will be used to finance improvements to schools in the district.

 Photo from FCS Financial